xmtan1/exchange_compsec/distributed-system/lab-3/work/README.md

 -`fixfinger` updates the finger table if needed, keeps the finger table always up-to-date.

 ## Part 2.
 Advanced features

+### 2.1.
+Data Security (Encryption)
+To ensure data privacy, files are not stored in plain text.
+We implemented **AES-GCM (Advanced Encryption Standard with Galois/Counter Mode)** for end-to-end encryption.
+- **Encryption:** When `StoreFile` is executed, the client encrypts the file content using a shared secret key before sending it via RPC.
+- **Decryption:** When `Lookup` retrieves data, the client decrypts the received ciphertext.
+- **Storage:** Nodes only store encrypted blobs.
+Even if a node is compromised and its `Bucket` is inspected, the data remains unreadable without the key.

+### 2.2.
+Transport Security (TLS)
+To prevent man-in-the-middle attacks and eavesdropping, we secured the communication channel.
+- **Certificates:** Each node loads TLS certificates (`server.crt` and `server.key`) upon startup.
+- **Secure gRPC:** We replaced `insecure.NewCredentials()` with `credentials.NewTLS(...)`.
+All internal Chord maintenance traffic (Stabilize, Notify) and client traffic (Put, Get) are encrypted over TLS.

 ### 2.3.
 Fault-tolerance